M66B/FairEmail/FAQ.md

 * ~~Search suggestions~~
 * ~~[Autocrypt Setup Message](https://autocrypt.org/autocrypt-spec-1.0.0.pdf) (section 4.4)~~ (IMO it is not a good idea to let an email client handle sensitive encryption keys for an exceptional use case while OpenKeychain can export keys too)
 * ~~Generic unified folders~~
-* New message notification schedules per account
+* ~~New message notification schedules per account~~ (implemented by added a time condition to rules, so messages can be snoozed in selected periods)

 Anything on this list is in random order and *might* be added in the near future.